 8. Respect local culture and traditions

-Dress and act appropriately for the place that you are visiting — do a little background reading before you go away or ask your holiday rep for advice.
+Dress and act appropriately for the place that you are visiting — do a little background reading before you go away or ask your rep for advice.

 9. Turn down air conditioning